-“Community corrections" is a term referring to criminal justice supervision and services provided to individuals outside prisons and jails.
-This includes both “alternatives to incarceration” such as probation, electronic monitoring, home confinement, day reporting centers, intermediate sanctions facilities and programs, and court-ordered treatment programs, as well as re-entry services including parole supervision, halfway houses, and transition programs.
+“Community Corrections” refers to criminal justice supervision and services provided to individuals outside prisons and jails.
+It includes “alternatives to incarceration,” such as probation, electronic monitoring, home confinement, day reporting centers, intermediate sanctions facilities and programs, and court-ordered treatment programs, as well as re-entry services, including parole supervision, halfway houses, and transition programs.

-To take advantage of these emerging markets, for-profit prison corporations have begun acquiring smaller companies that specialize in health care, mental health and substance abuse treatment; “alternatives to incarceration” such as electronic monitoring; reentry services; and community corrections.
+To take advantage of these emerging markets, for-profit prison corporations have begun acquiring smaller companies that specialize in healthcare, mental health, and substance abuse treatment.
+Additionally, these companies acquire smaller companies that offer “alternatives to incarceration” such as electronic monitoring, reentry services, and community corrections.

-CoreCivic, Inc. has more recently begun to follow suit.
-In August of 2013, the company acquired Correctional Alternatives, Inc (CAI).
-In doing so, CoreCivic, Inc. absorbed CAI’s existing contracts providing work furloughs, residential reentry programs and home confinement for San Diego County, the Federal Bureau of Prisons and United States Pretrial Services and Probation.
-In 2015, CoreCivic, Inc. acquired four community corrections facilities from a Community Education Centers (CEC) for approximately $13.5 million.
+CoreCivic, Inc. is also one of the largest community correction providers in the U.S. In 2013, the company acquired Correctional Alternatives, Inc. (CAI).
+In doing so, CoreCivic absorbed CAI’s existing contracts providing work furloughs, residential reentry programs, and home confinement for San Diego County, the Federal Bureau of Prisons, and the U.S. Pretrial Services and Probation.
+Between 2015 and 2016, CoreCivic continued acquiring businesses within the sector, including Avalon Correctional Services, Inc., Correctional Management, Inc., and purchasing four community correctional facilities from Community Education Centers.

-While many sentencing reform efforts are geared toward keeping people out of the system and returning them to their communities as quickly as possible, the financial incentive for private prison corporations is to keep people in custody or under some form of supervision for as long as possible at the highest per diem rate possible in order to maximize profits.
-This creates the potential for a dangerous trend of “net widening”—placing more people on stricter forms of supervision than is necessary, for longer than is warranted.
+While many sentencing reform efforts are geared towards keeping people out of the system and returning them to their communities as quickly as possible, the financial incentive for private prison corporations is to keep people in custody or under some form of supervision for as long as possible at the highest per diem rate possible to maximize profits.
+It creates the potential for a dangerous trend of “net widening” -- placing more people on stricter forms of supervision than is necessary for longer than is warranted.